adpe/moodle-block_rocketchat/README.md

 ## Usage

 The user can add this block in all Moodle areas where blocks can be added.
 So he has over all Moodle access to his channels.

-## Todo

-- Create public channel direct from the block.
-- Create private group direct from the block.
-- Change the status of the user.
-- Open new chat inside popup and not as new tab.
-- Fix logout out of block.
-- Redesign block.